En-tarah-ana

 En-tarah-ana of Kish was the fourth Sumerian king in the First Dynasty of Kish, according to the Sumerian king list.
 The Weld-Blundell Prism was damaged at this point, so Thorkild Jacobsen had restored this ruler's name as Bahina.
 En-tarah-ana is unlikely to have existed as his name does not appear on texts dating from the period in which he was presumed to have lived (Early Dynastic period).
-He is awarded a reign of 420 years, 3 months, and 3 and a half days.
+He is awarded a reign of 420 years, 3 months, and 3 1/2 days.
 Why the length of his reign is so specific compared to the recorded lengths of the other kings of the Early Dynastic is unknown.